 When you reach the bottom of the trail it opens up to a flat plateau surrounded by coconut palms and a river runs down one side of the valley.

 There are actually two sets of falls at Kinahugan Waterfall boasting mass volumes of water gushing down a rock face into the river below.

-Ingkumhan Falls is one of the best Bohol waterfalls and a must-see while you are exploring all of the places in Bohol.
-Cliff jumps and rope swings are just some of the reasons that make this Bohol tourist attraction one of the top locations to visit!
+Ingkumhan Falls is another one of the top-rated Bohol waterfalls and a must-see while you are exploring the island.
+Cliff jumps and rope swings are just some of the reasons that make this tourist attraction a great place to visit!

-Ingkumhan Waterfall is located in Dimiao on Bohol island in the Philippines.
+Ingkumhan Waterfall is located in Dimiao.
 From Panglao, it is a 65km drive that takes around 1-hour to reach Ingkumhan Falls and the entrance fee is 20 pesos.

 There is a rope swing that can be used about halfway up the falls, so you will have to climb up the rock face to reach it.
 Surprisingly the surface of the rock isn’t that slippery and the depth of the pool is around 3 to 4 meters deep so you won’t need to worry about hitting the bottom when you swing.